This article was updated on 27/2/2026 to reflect changes introduced by the UK Government in January 2026.

 Long-Term Impacts on Children

-Your child may experience lasting effects from the measles infection that persist long after recovery.
+Your child may experience lasting effects from measles infection that persist long after recovery.
 These impacts can affect their development, learning, and overall quality of life.

 Immune system suppression continues for months after your child recovers from measles.
 This prolonged vulnerability increases their risk of contracting other serious infections throughout early childhood.